 About the Allan B. Rogers Editorial Award

-This award recognizes the best editorial on a local subject that runs in New England each year.
+This award recognizes the best editorial on a local subject that ran in New England in the past year (June 1, 2023 – May 31, 2024).

 The award honors the editor of The Eagle-Tribune (North Andover, MA) who died in 1964 at the age of 31.